Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

      - The :class:`~pytorch_lightning.loops.fit_loop.FitLoop` is the top-level loop where training starts.
        It simply counts the epochs and iterates from one to the next by calling :code:`TrainingEpochLoop.run()` in its :code:`advance()` method.
    * - :class:`~pytorch_lightning.loops.epoch.training_epoch_loop.TrainingEpochLoop`
-     - The :class:`~pytorch_lightning.loops.epoch.training_epoch_loop.TrainingEpochLoop` is the one that iterates over the dataloader that the user returns in their :meth:`~pytorch_lightning.core.lightning.LightningModule.train_dataloader` method.
+     - The :class:`~pytorch_lightning.loops.epoch.training_epoch_loop.TrainingEpochLoop` is the one that iterates over the dataloader that the user returns in their :meth:`~pytorch_lightning.core.module.LightningModule.train_dataloader` method.
        Its main responsibilities are calling the :code:`*_epoch_start` and :code:`*_epoch_end` hooks, accumulating outputs if the user request them in one of these hooks, and running validation at the requested interval.
        The validation is carried out by yet another loop, :class:`~pytorch_lightning.loops.epoch.validation_epoch_loop.ValidationEpochLoop`.